5. Safety

 - Misreading traffic flow can cause accidents and injuries.

-- Never use phones or devices while riding.
-It's illegal and unsafe.
+- Never use phones or other electronic devices while riding.

-Below are specific hazards that could occur throughout the environment and should be understood before operating the vehicle.
+Below are specific hazards that could occur throughout the environment which should be understood before operating the vehicle:

 Warning

-- Avoid riding in extreme weather: heavy rain, storms, high winds, hail, flooding, snow, or ice.
+- Avoid riding in extreme weather such as: heavy rain, storms, high winds, hail, flooding, snow, or ice.

 - Plan journeys ahead of time to avoid predictable weather events.